A health technology firm is tackling a huge challenge in Kenya’s health sector; paper-based medical records

 With Medbook’s software, physicians and healthcare administrators can easily manage medical records, appointment bookings, medical billing, and prescriptions.

-“More importantly, Medbook offers a better healthcare and insurance plan,” says Oscar Ng’ang’a, Medbook’s General Manager for Business Development.
+“More importantly, Medbook offers a better healthcare and insurance plan,” says Oscar Ng’ang’a, Medbook’s General Manager.

 With your digitized medical history standardized to a universally accepted format, Medbook plugs you into an extraordinary diverse pool of medical practitioners as well as pairing you with an insurance provider who will meet your precise needs.